MischaPanch/cloudflow/README.md

 ## Contributing

 CloudFlow can benefit greatly from contributions from its users.
-Please contact me at mischa.panch@gmail.com if you want to contribute or open an issue if you encounter a bug or have a question.
+Please contact me at mischa.panch@gmail.com if you want to contribute.
+Please open an issue if you encounter a bug or have a question.
 There are two simple ways to contribute:

-- If you have used CloudFlow to setup a cool project, consider contributing it to the project-templates.
-Over time together we can assemble a collection of templates for CI/CD projects for all kinds of resources.
+- If you have used CloudFlow to setup a cool project, consider making a pull request and add it to the project-templates.
+Over time, together we can assemble a collection of templates for CI/CD projects for all kinds of resources.
-- If you have adjusted CloudFlow generators for your own case and incorporated a new feature, consider creating a pull request for it.
+- If you have adjusted CloudFlow Generators for your own case and incorporated a new feature, consider creating a pull request for it.

 Of course, all other contributions and remarks are highly welcome as well.